-Panel-IV regression a
+Panel-IV regression ^{a}

 First Stage Second Stage

 program enrolled feel safe about land

 (0/1) (0/1)

 program enrolled 0.145

-(household level) (0.087)
+(household-level) (0.087)

 IV: program enrollment rate 0.839

-(community level) (0.061)
+(community-level) (0.061)

 Controls for all the regressions above

 household fixed effects YES YES

 department-survey round fixed effects YES YES

-rural business development project b YES YES
+rural business development project ^b YES YES

-No. of households $^c$ 1579 1579
+No. of households (original sample) c 1579 1579

-Note: $^{a}$ I used community-level program enrollment rate to instrument for household-level program enrollment status while controlling for household and department-survey round fixed effects. $^{b}$ The rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I controlled for the random assignment of this project over time. $^{c}$ I included all households in the original household surveys for this regression.
-Standard errors are clustered at the community level and listed in parentheses. $^{}p < 0.10$ , $^{}p < 0.05$ , $^{}p < 0.01$ .
+Note: ^aI use community-level program enrollment rate to instrument for household-level program enrollment status while controlling for household and department-survey round fixed effects. ^bThe rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I control for the random assignment of this project over time. ^cI include all the panel households in the original household surveys for this regression to increase the statistical power.
+Standard errors are clustered at the community level and listed in parentheses. p < 0.10, p < 0.05, p < 0.01.

-Table 3 below shows that changes in program enrollment rate across communities were driven by a couple of community socioeconomic demographics in the first survey round.
-Specifically, communities having higher shares of female-headed households witnessed significantly larger increases in program enrollment rate between survey rounds.
-This makes sense as these communities were prioritized in the World Bank's land administration program (De la O Campos et al., 2023), the major program in my data.
-Communities having higher shares of initially-credit-unconstrained households also witnessed significantly larger increases in program enrollment rate.
-This may be due to that part of security improvement processes, such as registration, were usually not free for program beneficiaries as found earlier in rural Nicaragua (e.g., Deininger and Chamorro, 2004).
+Table 3 below shows that changes in program enrollment rate across communities were driven by a couple of community socioeconomic demographics recorded in the first survey round.
+Specifically, communities having higher shares of male-headed households witnessed significantly smaller increases in program enrollment rate between survey rounds.
+This makes sense as female-headed households were prioritized in the World Bank's land administration program (De la O Campos et al., 2023), the major security improvement program in my data.
+Communities having higher shares of initially-credit-constrained households also witnessed significantly smaller increases in program enrollment rate.
+This may be due to that part of security improvement processes, such as land registration, were usually not free for program beneficiaries as found earlier in rural Nicaragua (e.g., Deininger and Chamorro, 2004).